node-red/node-red.github.io/docs/hardware/raspberrypi.md

 #### Adding nodes to preloaded version

 To add additional nodes you must first install the `npm` tool, as it is not included in the default installation.
-This is not necessary if you have upgraded to node.js 4.x or 6.x.
+This is not necessary if you have upgraded to node.js 6.x as per above.

-The following commands install `npm` and then upgrade it to the latest `2.x` version.
+The following commands install `npm` and then upgrade it to the latest `3.x` version.

     sudo apt-get install npm
-    sudo npm install -g npm@2.x
+    sudo npm install -g npm@3.x
     hash -r
     cd ~/.node-red
     npm install node-red-{example node name}

-*Note:* npm version 4 is the latest version, but is currently *not* recommended for use.

 #### Next